aaronicsubstances/cskabomu/README.md

 3. Quasi Web request processing strategy: middleware-based; resembles [ExpressJS](https://expressjs.com/), [Ratpack](https://ratpack.io/)
    1. *Provision of a middleware-based request processing pipeline makes it possible to use Kabomu with any Web application framework*

+## Usage

+See [Examples](https://github.com/aaronicsubstances/cskabomu/tree/main/examples) folder for sample file serving programs based on each default quasi web transport.

+The sample programs come in pairs (with the exception of the memory-based one):  a client program and corresponding server program.
+The server program must be started first.
+By default a client program uploads all files from the its current directory to a folder created in the server program's current directory.

+The Program.cs source file of each sample program indicates how to change the default client and server endpoints (TCP ports or paths) with command line arguments.
+The directories of upload and saving can also be changed with command line arguments.